etchelepi/x3i_extract/README.md

 # x3i_extract
-This is a simple script that takes a .xci and breaks it into x3f files
+This is a simple script that takes a .xci and breaks it into x3f files.

-Supported OS:
+It's useful if you don't want to manually extract them without spp tools.
+It's very fast because it does not do any processing.
+It reads the header, finds the embedded files, and then writes them to disk.
+This should then be paired with the python xcf_extract or another x3f program inorder to do anything with the extracted files.

+Supported OS (As in I tested it):
 1. Windows 10
 2. Linux